The Beville Cup

 The winner of the Beville Cup each year has the award presented each spring to its student-athletes and coaches by the losing athletics director, traditionally at their postseason banquet/awards night.

-This year’s margin of victory for the Trojans was the largest for either side since AU claimed back-to-back four-point triumphs in 2007 and 2008.
-Anderson never trailed during the 2012-13 campaign, garnering a two-point lead during the fall seasons on the strength of wins by the women’s soccer squad and higher finishes at both the men’s and women’s cross country regionals.
+AU never trailed during the 2012-13 campaign either, garnering a two-point lead during the fall seasons on the strength of wins by the women’s soccer squad and higher finishes at both the men’s and women’s cross country regionals.

 The Flying Fleet crept within 5.25-4.25 following the winter campaigns, but Anderson closed the spring with strong outings and claimed four of the final six points on the strength of a sweep by the baseball team, and with the women’s golf squad also posting a higher finish at Tusculum’s Agnes McAmis Memorial Tournament.